Preparing for Law School

 * The application season starts in October.
 Students should submit the completed application package in October if possible.
 Early applications have an advantage in the rolling admissions process.
 In any event, submit your application prior to the end of the fall semester.

-I look forward to working with your student in preparation for law school.
-You can contact me at firstname.lastname@example.org or 404-385-7222 if you have any questions.
+I encourage parents and students to contact me at email@example.com or 404.385.7222 if you have any questions.

 - Workflow Status: Published